 Why not just wear a pair of gloves?

 Although I usually prefer a warm summer sunrise, winter photography certainly has its perks.
 After all, who doesn’t enjoy a beautiful wintry landscape image?
 However, the weather doesn’t always yield the best shooting conditions.
 A cold breeze and frigid temperature can make operating a camera very difficult indeed.
 Though a good pair of gloves makes perfect sense, operating command knobs and other essential features of a DSLR can prove challenging.
 Of course, the market is flooded with a broad variety of gadgets ranging from gloves with removable fingertips to battery operated hand warming devices.
 Ordinarily, gloves do an adequate job; however, they often leave one’s fingertips a bit frosty and numb.
-As a landscape photographer, I often hike several miles in frigid temperature.
-In fact, when temperatures are in the 20’s, gloves usually fails to measure up.
+As a landscape photographer, I often hike for miles in icy weather.
+In fact, when temperatures are extremely low, gloves can fail to provide adequate protection.

 How do I keep my hands warm for winter photography?